-- Expenses for playdown, first round and quarter-final games will be borne by the participating teams.
-The host team will pay game expenses including officials, and shall provide the site director who should be someone other than the coach and the trainer or other medical coverage. - SCRIMMAGES Teams must have a minimum of three (3) days of practice prior to scheduling a full team scrimmage.
+Expenses for playdown, first round and quarter-final games will be borne by the participating teams.
+The host team will pay game expenses including officials, and shall provide the site director who should be someone other than the coach.

+Scrimmages - Teams must have a minimum of three (3) days of practice prior to scheduling a full team scrimmage.
 All sports teams and individual athletes must have a minimum of ten (10) physical/exertional practice days with their school before the date of the first scheduled competition.
 No team/athlete shall practice/compete with their school more than six (6) consecutive days to provide a day of rest.
 Saturdays, Sundays, and holidays may be used unless prohibited by local board policy.
 Sunday practices may be counted to fulfill the 10 day requirement.

-• PROMOTING SPORTSMANSHIP

-Points of Emphasis - In an effort to continue to promote good sportsmanship the CIAC Lacrosse Committee would like to emphasize the following regulations which apply to all CIAC schools in all sports.

-- Any CIAC team that accumulates five (5) or more disqualifications during the regular season including the league's tournament will be barred from CIAC post-season competition. - Any athlete upon receiving two (2) disqualifications, either for initiating a fight or retaliating in a fight (as determined by the game official), will be declared ineligible for the remainder of the season. - In addition, if there is a pattern of unsportsmanlike conduct exhibited by a member school team or lacrosse program, at any level of play, the school's principal, athletic director, and coach could be requested to meet with the CIAC Lacrosse Committee which may result in further sanctions.
-The school will be required to present a written action plan to the committee that addresses the conduct and sportsmanship of their team and program since the school administration is ultimately responsible for the conduct of their players, coaches, and team followers. - CIAC TOURNAMENT SITE MEDIA POLICY The CIAC places tremendous value on the role the media plays in promoting and highlighting high school sports.
+Reporting Regular Season Scores - In order to ensure that standings and rankings on both the CIAC's website and other sites which draw their data from us are timely and accurate, all regular season scores must be entered on the day of the game as soon as possible following the game's completion.

+Scores may be entered via the Online Eligibility Center, the "Submit Scores/Forms" option of the "CIAC for Coaches" menu at ciacsports.com, or the "Submit Scores" button in our ciacmobile.com mobile site.
+Entering scores at ciacsports.com or ciacmobile.com requires either a coaches or scorekeeper's access code, those codes are managed via the Online Eligibility Center and can be retrieved from a school's athletic director.

+Tournament Rosters / Entry / Officials - Can be submitted on the Online Eligibility Center or the submit scores/forms option under the CIAC for Coaches menu at CIACsports.com.
+Rosters must be submitted by May 19, 2018.

+Athletes With Special Needs - Coaches are reminded to inform contest officials prior to each competition of any student with special needs who could be competing in the contest when his/her disability could impact the individual's performance or the conduct of the competition.

+CIAC Tournament Site Media Policy - The CIAC places tremendous value on the role the media plays in promoting and highlighting high school sports.
 To that purpose CIAC tournament venues and hosts should make every effort to provide a working environment conducive to all media (print, broadcast and internet based) covering our events.
-The following are minimum standards, developed in consultation with the CIAC Media Advisory Committee, which should be provided for working media at all CIAC tournament sites. - 1.
-A minimum of one hour following the conclusion of post-game interviews to write in the press box, press area or a suitable facility in close proximity to the site of the event (i.e. office, classroom, etc.) - 2.
+The following are minimum standards, developed in consultation with the CIAC Media Advisory Committee, which should be provided for working media at all CIAC tournament sites:

+- 1. A minimum of one hour following the conclusion of post-game interviews to write in the press box, press area or a suitable facility in close proximity to the site of the event (i.e. office, classroom, etc.). - 2.
 Access to electric power (shared power strip, etc.). - 3.
 Access to wireless internet service.